kandolfp/ws22-ulg-python-git-docker/pages/git/basics.md

 If you consider having one commit after the other in a long chain like the trunk of a tree a branch is the same as for a tree:
 \figenv{A branch in a chain of commits}{/assets/pages/git/branching.svg}{}
+In short, whenever multiple commits are _based_ on the same commit they (and all following commits) form different branches.

 By default, git always operates on _branches_.
 When we cloned the _remote repository_ we also cloned its branches and we started working on the `main` branch.